-- Place the sun at one of the sides of the frame, rather than at the centre, this will help you to create more interest in the frame.
+- Place the sun at one of the sides of the frame, rather than at the center, this will help you to create more interest in the frame.

 - Wait for the really beautiful shots.
 Allow yourself enough time to watch the sunset fully from start to finish.

 Are you now ready to ride off into the sunset?
-Well, it turns out sunset photography may be a little more complicated than you initially thought.
-True value of photography becomes the appreciation and satisfaction of being in the moment.
+Well, it turns out sunset photography maybe a little more complicated than you initially thought.
+The true value of photography becomes the appreciation and satisfaction of being in the moment.
 Once you take the time to prepare for that perfect sunset, you will be able to look at your work and go back to that time and place forever.

 - Awesome Tips and Examples of Out of Focus in Photography

 - What is An Environmental Portrait – Tips & Examples

 - 15 Beautiful Tips and Examples of Bokeh Photography